project-codeflare/codeflare/README.md

 ### Learning

-Watch [this video][youtube-demo] for an introduction to Project CodeFlare and what the stack can do.
+Watch [this video](https://www.youtube.com/watch?v=OAzFBFL5B0k) for an introduction to Project CodeFlare and what the stack can do.

 ### Quick Start

-To get started using the Project CodeFlare stack, try this [end-to-end example][quickstart]!
+To get started using the Project CodeFlare stack, try this [end-to-end example](https://github.com/opendatahub-io/distributed-workloads/blob/main/Quick-Start.md)!

-For more basic walk-throughs and in-depth tutorials, see our [demo notebooks][demos]!
+For more basic walk-throughs and in-depth tutorials, see our [demo notebooks](https://github.com/project-codeflare/codeflare-sdk/tree/main/demo-notebooks/guided-demos)!

 ## Development

-See more details in any of the component repos linked above, or get started by taking a look at the [project board][board] for open tasks/issues!
+See more details in any of the component repos linked above, or get started by taking a look at the [project board](https://github.com/orgs/project-codeflare/projects/8) for open tasks/issues!

 ### Architecture

-We attempt to document all architectural decisions in our [ADR documents][adr].
+We attempt to document all architectural decisions in our [ADR documents](https://github.com/project-codeflare/adr).
 Start here to understand the architectural details of Project CodeFlare.

 ---